 Amounts due to brokers are payables for securities purchased (in a regular way transaction) that have been contracted for, but not yet delivered, on the reporting date.
-Refer to 2.3.1 for the accounting policy for recognition and measurement of financial liabilities, other than those classified as at FVPL.
+Refer to the accounting policy for financial liabilities, other than those classified as at FVPL, for recognition and measurement.